UniversityofHelsinki/imitaatiopeli-db/README.md

 ## Usage

-Create local postgres instance with command : docker run --name compassdb -p 5432:5432 -e POSTGRES_PASSWORD=xxxxxx -e POSTGRES_DB=xxxxxx -d postgres:16-alpine
+Create local postgres instance with command : docker run --name imitationdb -p 5432:5432 -e POSTGRES_PASSWORD=xxxxxx -e POSTGRES_DB=xxxxxx -d postgres:16-alpine

 Create .env file to the root of the project with these values: